cheese1/medusawiki/Medusa-installation-CentOS.md

 ## CentOS 6-7
 The following instructions are for installing Medusa on CentOS.

-The installation should also be applicable to RHEL 6 and Fedora (12, 13, or 14) with minimal changes.
+The installation should also be applicable to RHEL and Fedora with minimal changes.

-The installation assumes that you're not using the root user to install/run medusa - the entries for **user:group** throughout the document will have to be modified to match your user configuration.
+The installation assumes that you're not using the root user to install/run Medusa.
+The entries for user:group throughout the document will be set as medusa:media and you will have to modify it if you want it to match your user configuration.

 1. Install IUS Community Project repository
     The repository is needed for recent Python versions